WilliamLwj/PyXAB/docs/source/api/functions.rst

 Synthetic Objective Functions
 ==========================================

-The API references for synthetic objective functions
+The API references for synthetic objective functions.
+Please see the general objective class in :ref:`api-cheatsheet`.

 Garland